7 Underrated Physician Specialties

 While there are over 1 million practicing physicians currently working in the United States, the need for additional physicians has never been more prevalent, due to the ongoing public health crisis.
 According to a study conducted by the American Association of Medical Colleges (AAMC), the United States could be facing a physician shortage of nearly 140,000 by 2033.

-Some of the most common physician specialities include family care physicians, surgeons, pediatricians and internal medicine specialists.
+Some of the most common physician specialties include family care physicians, surgeons, pediatricians and internal medicine specialists.
 While these are all great options to pursue, they hardly make up a definitive list.
 There are hundreds of paths that a physician can take, and there are many uncommon subspecialties under the physician umbrella that are worth exploring for a unique and challenging career choice.

 Are you looking for a physician specialty that is more off the beaten path?
 Here are some of the most underrated physician specialties to consider.